charliechoong/nd0067-c4-deployment-process-project-starter/README.md

 # Hosting a Full-Stack Application

 ## Description
 Udagram is deployed using Circle CI.
-Documentations can be found in **udagram/documents** folder.
+Documentation can be found in **udagram/documents** folder.
 Link to App: https://mybucketlist-98176714.s3.amazonaws.com/

 ---